 For those who have lost a job and are struggling to make ends meet, it may be tempting to withdrawal from your retirement account.
 Think twice before doing so.
 You will be hurting your financial plan in the long run and will lose the gains that compounding gives you and your nest egg.
 It is also important to note that taking money out of the market when it is at a low will lock in your losses.
 If you stay invested, you can recover any losses and possibly make gains.

-For many Americans, unemployment is becoming a scary reality because of the Coronavirus.
-Before tapping your retirement accounts, consider using money from a savings account, look into obtaining a personal loan, file for unemployment, request help from the government and contact your creditors for relief.
-Take steps to take control over your financial situation.
+For many Americans, unemployment is becoming a scary reality because of coronavirus.
+Before tapping your retirement accounts, consider using money from a savings account, look into obtaining a personal loan, file for unemployment, request help from the government, and contact your creditors for relief.
+Take steps to take control of your financial situation.

 Sources: Fidelity.com/ Bankrate.com/ Motley Fool/ Money.U.S.News/ CNBC